Wagon Trails

 Click on images below to view larger…

-Old redwood deck that has become unsafe and needs to be replaced
+Old redwood deck that is sagging and has become unsafe in Colorado Springs

 Before

-Shows part of a redwood deck that is obviously sagging in spots
+Old redwood deck that is sagging and unsafe in Colorado Springs

 Before – You can see how the decking is sagging, making the deck unsafe.